New Date for Solo Show!

 Art Magazine Article

-Activism, article, creativity, Exhibition, inspiration, Narrative, Origin story, press, Print, process, Story
+Activism, article, creativity, Exhibition, inspiration, Narrative, press, Print, process, Story

-You can find the magazine at 600+ local retailers, restaurants, cafes, galleries, bars and libraries around town.
-Or if you prefer, you can view the latest issue on their website: *******
+If you’re in Seattle, you can find the magazine at 600+ local retailers, restaurants, cafes, galleries, bars and libraries around town.
+Or if you prefer, you can view the issue online here (I’m on pg 26-27).

 PublicDisplay.ART is published by OneReel, the same organization that produces NW Folklife and Bumbershoot (among many other cultural events/projects year round).